“Pre-Workout” supplements are BIG business.

 A huge selling point for these products is promising a bigger “pump.”
 Arnold loved the pump and as a lifter, you probably do too.

 But to truly achieve the pump you need to be well-hydrated and properly fed.
-PumpUp “Advanced Strength” will not give you any pump.
+PumpUp “Advanced Strength” pre-workout powder will not give you any pump.
 Water and complex carbs will.

 When you focus on the basics of nutrition and meal timing, you will be able to maximize your physique and your performance.
-When you focus on the next, hyped up “pre-workout” supplement, you will be going nowhere fast like Terrell Treadmill.
+When you focus on the next, hyped up “pre-workout” supplement, you will be going nowhere fast like Tony Treadmill back in the “cardio” section of a lame commercial gym.

 I’ll holla at you next time.